ymtszw/elm_for_ci/README.md

     - Since Elm 0.19, we can also use Haskell runtime system option like `+RTS -N2`
     - However, community tools that indirectly use `elm` may not support command line option passing, so in this image we keep wrapping global `elm` CLI with `sysconfcpus`.
-    - CPU core numbers passed to `elm` CLI can be customized using `N_CORES` environment variable.
+    - Number of cores passed to `elm` CLI can be customized using `N_CORES` environment variable.
 Defaults to 2.
 - Included CLI tools:
     - [elm]
     - [elm-test]